lisa1501/refine-dashhboard/README.md

 ## Description

-Developed React-based CRUD a fully functional dashboard app without constraints by applying Refine.
-Provide a quick and easy way for users to log in and register using Google Auth.
-Optimized user-uploaded images and stored them on the cloud by using Cloudinary.
-Users are able to CRUD their property, review other agents' contact info and read properties by searching by title, sorting by price, filtering by property type and pagination
+Developed React-based CRUD, a fully functional dashboard that allows users to customize UI without constraints by applying Refine which is headless by design and offers unlimited styling and customization possibilities.
+Provided a safe and easy way for users to log in and register using Google Auth.
+Stored user-uploaded images on the cloud by using Cloudinary.
+Implemented data filters feature, giving users the ability to quickly search properties by filtering a combination of attributes: name, price, property type and pagination
 <br>

 [Click here to see it in action!](https://halisa-yariga-app.netlify.app)